PeSaCraft/CannonFight/README.md

-CannonFight
+# CannonFight #

 A game plugin for Minecraft Bukkit Servers using LobbySystem

-Cannonfight is about fighting with different Cannons wich has different Effects for Example  the FireBall Cannon shoots Firebalss and creates a small Explosion.
+CannonFight is about fighting with different cannons all having unique effects.
+For example there is the FireballCannon which shoots a fireball which in turn will create an explosion at the location it detonates.
+Of course the damage made to your opponents can be increased by upgrading your cannon.